 Connecting from Off-Campus

 When attempting to connect to a library database from off-campus, use the links provided on the library website or catalog.
-You will be prompted for your NetID and password which will then let the database know that you should have access even when your are off-campus.
+You may be prompted for your NetID and password.
+This authentication process allows access even when your are off-campus.

 Passkey helps you connect to articles and journals from off-campus.
 After you install Passkey on your browser and you find yourself on a page that has access restrictions, click on the bookmarklet icon and you will be redirected to the Cornell log-in screen.
 After you log in, you will be automatically led back to the article you were trying to read.
 Please note, in some cases Passkey will not work for a specific journal that you should have access to.
 In those cases, search for the journal via the catalog to gain access.